 Where’s the Danger?

 The good news is that not all browsers work the same.
 In fact, Apple’s Safari browser and Internet Explorer would provide warnings.
 The main problems are with Google Chrome and Firefox.
-Chrome is scheduled for an update on April 25th.
-Firefox has a manual fix.
+Chrome is scheduled for an update, but Firefox has a manual fix.

 The biggest danger is probably from clicking links in emails.
 This is just another variation of a phishing scenario.
 If you don’t know the sender, don’t click.
 Most email programs, like Gmail, have an option to “Show original” message.
 With Google, click the down triangle next to the Reply button.
 You can then see the real link.

 The Firefox fix is relatively simple, but you may get a security message.

 - Open Firefox